 9. Do you have debts?

+People usually discuss how they will plan mutual finances in the future but a discussion on debts is conveniently left out.
 Post marriage many people find they are still grappling with student loans or credit card debts that throw their finances out of gear.
-It is very important for both spouses to check if the other one has any debts and if there are, how they plan to handle it?
+It is very important for both partners to check if the other one has any debts, and if there are, how do they plan to handle them?

+As a matter of fact, such questions should be asked mutually and not posed to one person only.
 The ideal situation is to tie a debt-free knot but if that is not possible you should work on a timeline together when the debt will be paid back.
 You need to check if you are expected to chip in as well.

-10. What kind of space you want?
+10. What kind of space do you want?

 11. How should we resolve conflict?

-One might have a temper and the other one might withdraw into a shell.
-But how you come to the same table and resolve the issues is something that you need to discuss pre-marriage.
+This is a vital question to ask before marriage because conflict is inevitable if you are living under the same roof.
+No two people are similar, so conflict is a given.
+But the most important part is how a couple resolves a conflict.
+One could believe in the benefits of silent treatment and the other could want communication.
+One might have a temper and the other might withdraw into a shell.
+How you come to the same table and resolve the issues is something that you need to discuss pre-marriage.

 12. What are your views on children?